Most requestedHammam & Spa in Marrakech

 Thyme, Rosemary, and Lavender

-The slopes of the Atlas Mountains are blanketed with wild thyme, rosemary, lavender, and sage -- aromatic herbs that Berber healers have used for millennia.
-Wild thyme tea calms the stomach and eases respiratory complaints.
-Rosemary infusions improve circulation and mental clarity.
+The slopes of the Atlas Mountains are blanketed with wild thyme, rosemary, lavender, and sage -- aromatic herbs that Berber healers have used for generations.
+Wild thyme tea is taken to calm the stomach and ease respiratory complaints.
+Rosemary infusions are valued for circulation and mental clarity.
 Lavender, dried and scattered on pillows or burned as incense, promotes restful sleep.
 These herbs are gathered by hand in the highlands and appear throughout Moroccan wellness in teas, steam inhalations, massage oils, and hammam preparations.

 Habba Sawda

-Moroccan mountain honey -- particularly the prized thyme honey from the Souss Valley -- is used both internally and externally for its antimicrobial and anti-inflammatory properties.
-Combined with black seed oil (habba sawda), which has been valued in North African traditional medicine for its immune-supporting qualities, these two ingredients form the basis of many restorative preparations.
+Moroccan mountain honey -- particularly the prized thyme honey from the Souss Valley -- is used both internally and externally for its antimicrobial and anti-inflammatory reputation.
+Combined with black seed oil (habba sawda), long valued in North African traditional medicine for its immune-supporting qualities, these two ingredients form the basis of many restorative preparations.
 Applied as a face mask, the combination draws out impurities while delivering deep hydration.
 Taken internally with warm water, it is a morning ritual for many Moroccans.

 Choose Your Path